Mwandamena/blogr-landing-page-frontend-mentor/README.md

 </div>;
 ```

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

-Futture producst are going to have animation intergrations for single page websites to improve the user experience.
+Future products are going to have animation intergrations for single page websites to improve the user experience.

 ## Author